sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Example 4: Mayavi scraper
 -------------------------
-Historically, sphinx-gallery supported scraping Mayavi figures as well as matplotlib figures.
+Historically, Sphinx-Gallery supported scraping Mayavi figures as well as matplotlib figures.
 However, due to the complexity of maintaining the scraper, support was deprecated in version 0.12.0.
 To continue using a Mayavi scraping, consider using something like the following::